Stephen-Gates/report-gallery/docs/chatbot.md

 [inventory]: ../inventory/ "Inventory"

+[^1]: Common questions suggested to implement first.
+[^2]: Perhaps this will return too many factsheets to be useful?
+Return results in a meaning order.
+[^3]: "Data Steward" is a configured [subscription role](https://docs.leanix.net/docs/manage-subscription-roles) on the Data Object factsheet
-[^1]: As changing lifecycle to "Phase out" seems extreme when going shopping, we could try using resource classification between IT Component and Technical Stack.
+[^4]: As changing lifecycle to "Phase out" seems extreme when going shopping, we could try using resource classification between IT Component and Technical Stack.
 People say "Application" but in LeaniX it's "IT Component".
-[^2]: "Data Steward" is a configured [subscription role](https://docs.leanix.net/docs/manage-subscription-roles) on the Data Object factsheet
+[^5]: Useful to inform people performing application upgrades that these make not be required.
+[^6]: This question may be needed to help ask other questions if people aren't familiar with the factsheet names.
+[^7]: Too complex.